CarbonLDP/carbonldp-js-sdk/doc/README.md

 static hasClassProperties( resource:Carbon.Fragment.Class ):boolean
 ```

-Returns true if the object provided has the properties and functions of a NamedFragment object
+Returns true if the object provided has the properties and methods of a `Carbon.NamedFragment.Class` object.

 *Parameters*